AEjonanonymous/Hadwiger-Nelson/README.md

 ## 📂 Project Structure

 * 📝 **`The Hadwiger-Nelson Problem.pdf`**: The full manuscript detailing the toroidal projection methodology and the analytical derivation of the drift equation.
-* 💻 **`Hardwiger_Nelson_Final.lean`**: Lean 4 source code containing the formal definitions, the unit-triangle clique verification, and the final collision theorem.
+* 💻 **`Hadwiger_Nelson_Final.lean`**: Lean 4 source code containing the formal definitions, the unit-triangle clique verification, and the final collision theorem.

 ## 🎓 Citation